HarringayMakerSpace/HabitatLoraGateway/README.md

 ![Alt text](/doc/WemosRFM98.jpg?raw=true "Wemos based Gateway")

-(I had a bunch of these PCBs made and have quite a few spares now.
+(I had a bunch of these shield PCBs made and have quite a few spares now.
 Getting them made van be a bit slow so if you'd like one and live in the UK let me know and I could post you one for cost)

 ## What you need - the hardware